undeMalum/portfolio/content/posts/cas-manager-refactoring/index.md

 To summarize this part, I am putting my effort in removing the responsibilities from functions and in making these functions more generic as well as in replacing current methods/approaches with better ones.

 # Plans for the future
 Apart from improving _how_ I develop the program, I also have plans of _what_ developments will be made.
-As I mentioned in the previous section in "Before going further", I aim to make the process of extending the app easier and to make this app global.
+As I mentioned in the previous section in "Before going further" part, I aim to make the process of extending the app easier and to make this app global.

 In the first place, I want to shift focus toward extending the program.
 New features will include changing theme and choosing sorting option.
 The former is less important and addresses individual preferences of the user.
 This is because the default look of widgets is boring and it's not even debatable.
 I've learned however that I can incorporate ready-to-use themes into my software.
 Furthermore, these themes are usually available in two color versions - white and black.
 I can take advantage of that and enable the user to choose with accordance to his/her preferences.
 The latter is more crucial as it not only provides greater convenience, but also changes significantly the overall appearance of the app.
 I plan to give the user opportunity to pick the order in which classes and students are displayed.
 Nonetheless, it affects the deep design of my program so it has to be cleverly planned.